dansheffler/Notational-Sublime/README.md

 # Notational Sublime #

+I'm leaving this up in case some other people find it useful or want to fork it.
+I have switched over to using Vim, however, so I don't plan on maintaining this or developing it further.

 ## Settings ##

 There are two settings which Notational-Sublime looks for. `notational_directory` is the directory where you keep your Notational Velocity (or my preferred version, nvAlt) notes.
 It defaults to `~/Dropbox/Notes/`. `notational_extension` is the extension which you prefer for your files.
 It defaults to `.md`.